windlunar/BeagleboneLabOS/README.md

 Then you will see the command line provided by U-boot

 <br><br>
-11.Type the following command at U-boot's commmand line to transfer binary file form pc to beaglebone through UART0.
+11.Type the following command at U-boot's command line to transfer binary file form pc to beaglebone through UART0.
 And the elf will be uploaded to beaglebone's memory ,and place at 0x81000000

         loadx 0x81000000